 Table 4 lists the experimental and predicted values for all compounds in both the primary and secondary dimensions across all temperature ramps studied.
-The predicted 1tr retention times were in excellent agreement with the experimentally determined values with an average relative error of 0.37 %.
-The second-dimension average relative error in the prediction of 2tr was slightly higher at 2.09 %.
+The predicted 1tr were in agreement with the experimentally determined values with an average relative error of 0.37 %.
+The average relative error in the prediction of 2tr was slightly higher at 2.09 %.
 The worst estimates for the predicted retention times in both 1tr and 2tr were found to be from the 3 °C·min-1 experiment; however, the relative error in this case was in line with the predictions made for all other temperature ramps.
 Figures 2 and 3 show the predicted peak apexes overlaid with the actual chromatogram and illustrate the high precision with which these predictions are made.
-The accuracy of the predictions made is on par with those from data that was obtained from isothermal runs.
+The accuracy of the predictions in this study are on par with those from data that was obtained using isothermal runs.
 With the previous study [22] having an average relative error in 1tr of 0.64 % and 2.22 % for 2tr.

 4. Conclusions

 We have demonstrated a way in which temperature-programmed separation data can be used to rapidly obtain estimates for the thermodynamic parameters ΔH(T0), ΔS(T0), and ΔCP that govern the behavior of analytes in GC.
-It was shown that it is possible to obtain the required data from only four temperature-programmed runs which decreases the time required to collect thermodynamic information significantly.
-These parameters were then used for use in the prediction of retention times in GC×GC with a high degree of accuracy.
-Ongoing research in our group will demonstrate the collection of thermodynamic parameters directly from GC×GC separations.
+It was demonstrated that accurate data could be obtained from only four temperature-programmed runs which decreases the time required to collect thermodynamic information significantly.
+These parameters were then used for the prediction of retention times in GC×GC with a high degree of accuracy..
 This new method to estimate the thermodynamic parameters for a GC separation makes the generation of libraries of thermodynamic data for GC separations a realistic, attainable goal.

 Acknowledgements